h3lpy59/WiiHB-TestSoftware/README.md

 # WiiHB-TestSoftware
-An test software for homebrewed Wii's, it simply just checks out if your Wii can open HB apps.
-Its not some super advanced stuff
+An test software for homebrewed Wii's, it simply just checks out if your Wii can open HB apps so its not completly messed up.
+Its not some super advanced stuff, if it crashes it does not work, If you get an text it does.
+Done

-Also dont judge me this is the first wii software i have ever made
+Also dont judge me this is the first wii software (Or real Github post) i have ever made